-Our method, called LocUNet, computes an estimation of the location of UE using a UNet variant.
-In order to input the above information (1)--(3) to the UNet, they are first represented as a set of 2D images. \begin{enumerate} \item The RSS values $\{p_j\}$ are converted to gray-level.
+Our method, called LocUNet, computes an estimation of the UE location using a UNet variant.
+In order to input the above information (1)--(3) to the UNet, this is first represented as a set of 2D images. \begin{enumerate} \item The RSS values $\{p_j\}$ are converted to gray-level.
 Each pathloss $p_j$ is represented as a 2D image $P_j(x,y)$ of a constant value $p_j$, i.e., for each $j$ this is an all-gray uniform image, but the level of gray differs for different indices $j$. \item Each radio map $R_j(x,y)$ is represented as a 2D image, with pixel values in gray-level.
 Radio maps are obtained by using RadioUNet, which takes the map of the urban environment, and the locations of BSs as input features \cite{RadioUNetTWC}. \item The map of the urban environment is represented as a binary black and white image, where the interior of the buildings are white (pixel value $=255$), and the exterior is black (pixel value $=0$). \item The location of each BS $B_j$ is represented as a one-hot binary image, where the pixel at location $(x_{B_j},y_{B_j})$ is white, and the rest is black.

-\end{enumerate} Inputs (3) and (4) are optional for LocUNet (Note that they are still needed to generate the input (2) via RadioUNet), and through numerical experiments we observe their negligible influence on the performance (See Section \ref{subsec:Impact_InpFeat}).
+\end{enumerate} Inputs (3) and (4) are optional for LocUNet as input features (Note that they are still needed to generate the input (2) via RadioUNet), and through numerical experiments we observe their negligible influence on the performance (See Section \ref{subsec:Impact_InpFeat}).

 The first part of LocUNet is a UNet \cite{UNet}, with average pooling, upsampling + bilinear interpolation, and Leaky ReLU (with parameter 0.2) as the activation function.
-We call the output feature map of the UNet, $H(x,y)$ a \emph{quasi-heatmap}, as its value at a point $(x,y)$ in the map quantifies the likelihood of the UE to be located at this point, while it can take negative values, due to LeakyReLu being the activation function of the network.
+We call the output feature map of the UNet, $H(x,y)$ a \emph{quasi-heatmap}, as its value at a point $(x,y)$ in the map quantifies the likelihood of the UE to be located at this point, while it can take negative values, due to LeakyReLU being the activation function of the network.